-Module: IS 722 Seminar Trends in Distributed Systems
+Module: IS 722 Seminar: Context-Aware and Distributed Systems

 This module is a research seminar where current topics in research are discussed

 Students will learn and train presentation competence.
 A current topic from the distributed systems domain will be summarized and put into context of related work.
 Besides oral presentation a written report has to be written.